 - NPR 3000/US$25 cash, in local currency

-At the office in Pokhara they take photos for free but sometimes they run out of supplies (paper, paint, etc.).
+At the office in Pokhara, they take photos for free but sometimes they run out of supplies (paper, paint, etc.).
 If you don’t have photos and can’t get them at the office there are a couple of photo places next door, they charge NPR 300/US$2 for 4 photos.
-In Kathmandu they can take a copy of your passport photo or a photo (if you have only one) if you don’t have any.
+In Kathmandu, they can take a copy of your passport photo or a photo (if you have only one) if you don’t have any.

-Cost of trekking in Nepal
+The cost of trekking in Nepal

 The cost depends on the trek and how you want to do it (with a guide, porter, etc.).
-Some treks work out more expensive not only because accommodation and food cost more but because it’s more expensive to get there (EBC trek) or you need a special permit (Upper Mustang trek) or having a guide is compulsory (Manang trek).
+Some treks work out more expensive not only because accommodation and food cost more but because it’s more expensive to get there (EBC Trek) or you need a special permit (Upper Mustang trek) or having a guide is compulsory (Manang trek).

 How much money to take on the trek?